bpafoshizle/Overlayrd/README.md

 ## Features

-* Configure custom overlay images and audio sound effects and connect them to twitch events.
+* Configure custom overlay images and audio sound effects and connect them to twitch events
 * Authentication with Twitch
 * Real time event driven connection with Twitch